hmigl/coepapi/README.md

 ![coepapi](https://user-images.githubusercontent.com/88746406/155742706-a4cb5c79-84b7-4a9e-a9cf-ef3f89fd4e46.png)

-# A simple and easy to use RESP API that fetches data from [Brasil API](https://brasilapi.com.br/)
+# A simple and easy to use REST API that fetches data from [Brasil API](https://brasilapi.com.br/)

 ---
 ## Built with